Daniel595/Jetson_nano_face_recognition/README.md

 ## Parts:

 1. detection: high performance MTCNN  (CUDA/TensorRT/C++).
 A fast C++ implementation of MTCNN, TensorRT & CUDA accelerated from https://github.com/PKUZHOU/MTCNN_FaceDetection_TensorRT.
+I adapted the to the Jetson Nano.
 MTCNN detects face locations wich will be cropped, aligned and fed into the "dlib_face_recognition_model".

 2. recognition: dlib_face_recognition_model creates a 128-d face embedding for every input face.
 This will be used as SVM input for classification.